-Next up, the highly-anticipated inaugural Miami Grand Prix on May 6-8.
-Here’s everything you need to know about attending the first F1 race at Hard Rock Stadium.
+The 2023 Miami Grand Prix is set to take place at Miami International Autodrome on May 5-7.
+Here’s everything you need to know about attending the F1 race at Hard Rock Stadium.

-Formula 1 is finally heading to the Sunshine State for the inaugural Miami Grand Prix at the newly-built Miami International Autodrome.
-The all-new circuit is set out around the Hard Rock Stadium – the home of the Miami Dolphins NFL team, located 25km north of downtown Miami.
+Formula 1 is returning to the Sunshine State for the second running of the Miami Grand Prix at the newly-built Miami International Autodrome.
+The new circuit, which was constructed for the inaugural 2022 race, is set out around the Hard Rock Stadium – the home of the Miami Dolphins NFL team, located 25km north of downtown Miami.

 Formula 1 is presently enjoying unprecedented popularity in the United States.
-Last year, the United States Grand Prix attracted 400,000 fans over the race weekend, and a third race in the country – which will take place on the famous Las Vegas Strip – has been added from next year.
+Last year, the United States Grand Prix attracted 440,000 fans over the race weekend, making it one of the best-attended Formula 1 races on record.

-Without doubt, the Miami Grand Prix is the most expensive race to attend on the 2022 calendar, with the cheapest 3-day tickets priced at $640.
-Check out our Budget Planner for the lowdown on what you can expect to spend on a trip to the Miami Grand Prix.
+We estimate that the average fan will spend $2,475 USD on a trip to the 2023 Miami Grand Prix – including grandstand tickets, accommodation and spending money.
+Check out our Budget Planner for the lowdown on what you can expect to spend on a trip to the 2023 Miami Grand Prix.

-As the Hard Rock Stadium is already an established sporting venue, the area is well-connected by a number of transport links.
+As the Hard Rock Stadium is an established sporting venue, the area was already well-connected by a number of transport links prior to the inaugural Miami Grand Prix.
 Public transport, shuttle services and taxi are all viable options to get to the Miami Grand Prix on each day of the race weekend.
 We recommend not driving yourself to the track, as parking spaces are limited and traffic congestion is inevitable.

 If you’re staying for longer than just the race weekend, the Metrorail and Metrobus services are a great way of getting around the city to see all that Miami has to offer.

 Heading to Miami for the first time?
-All the essential travel information, including coronavirus entry requirements and information on visas is in Travel Basics.
+All the essential travel information, including information on visas is available in Travel Basics.